What are Car Insurance Tracking Devices?

 Once plugged in, the tracking device accesses the data collected by the car’s computer.
 It also finds the information that the insurer has programmed it to find.
 After that, the tracking device then transmits the information it collected to the insurer.

-“A tracking device is a hardware that is plugged into the vehicle’s onboard diagnostics port.”
+“A tracking device is a hardware tool that is plugged into the vehicle’s onboard diagnostics port.”

 Many insurance firms that employ the tracking device disclose the type of information that their trackers are looking for.
 The customers will always have the right and privilege to accept or refuse the installation of the trackers.
 The fact that a tracking device can find, store, and transmit any data in the car’s computer to the insurer’s system should never be overlooked.